onekidneyy/KidneyyFlipper/OpenSourceApps/README.md

 ## Launching App/Making it a FAP File

-Once you want to launch the app on your flipper press crtl,shift,b and pick "(Debug) Launch App" and that will launch the app on your flipper and make it a FAP file and put it in its correct app location.
+Once you want to launch the app on your flipper press crtl,shift,b and pick "(Debug) Launch App on FlipperZero" and that will launch the app on your flipper and make it a FAP file and put it in its correct app location.